HGARgG-0710/math-expressions.js/README.md

  * If it is an empty array, then it's dimension is 0.
  * If it is an array only with an element which is not an array, then it's dim is 1.
  * If it is an array with only an array of dim n-1, then it's own dim is n.
- * If it is an array with a bunch of stuff with different dims, then it's dim is the highest of the ones of it's elements.
+ * If it is an array with a bunch of stuff with different dims, then it's dim is the highest of the ones of it's elements + 1.
  * This function is defined recursively.
  * @param {any[] | any} array An array with any data in it.
 It doesn't have to be an array, though.
  */
-function dim(array: any): number;
+function dim(array: any);
 ```

 ### 34.binomial